rory-hurley-gds/content-metadata/README.md

 # `content-metadata`

 The aim of this project is to extract semantic metadata from gov.uk content.
+This is a project owned by Data Labs.

 ```{warning}
 Where this documentation refers to the root folder we mean where this README.md is